aoloe/scribus-manual-development/content/getting-the-dependencies-linux-en.md

 The names for those packages should be pretty similar in Debian and other Linux distributions.

+Qt 6:

+- libqt6core5compat6
+- linguist-qt6

+cf. the docker file in the main branch

 ## Debian, Ubuntu and their derivates

 ```sh